homiak/waterdragon/README.md

 # Draigh-uisge means in Scottish Gaelic a Water Dragon.

-**Water Dragons:** The mod introduces tree types of Dragons - the Pure Water Dragon, the Rare Water Dragon and the Scottish Dragon.
-These Dragons inhabit their Water Nests, each with unique abilities and characteristics.
+**Water Dragons:** This mod introduces three types of Dragons — the Pure Water Dragon, the Rare Water Dragon, and the Scottish Dragon.
+Each has some unique abilities, such as creating healing water and glowing at night.

+**Useful things:** Water Dragons can rescue players in danger.
+There are also many craftitems to discover — some of them are quite special, like the one that lets you talk to Water Dragons.

 **Draconic Blocks:** The mod features various decorative and functional blocks, including Draconic Bricks, Draconic Stone, and more.

-**Water-Forged Draconic Armour:** Forge the Water-Forged Draconic Steel material and craft powerful armor to protect you during battles.
+**Water-Forged Draconic Tools and Armour:** Forge powerful gear from Water-Forged Draconic Steel.
+The armour offers great protection in battles, and the tools — forged in Dragon Water — are incredibly powerful, capable of killing some enemies in a single hit.

+## Chatcommands
+- call_wtd <radius> - Calls the nearest Water Dragon within the specified radius (default is 100) and teleports it to you.
+- set_wtd_owner <player_name> - Sets the owner of the pointed Water Dragon.
+- wtd_blacklist_add <player_name> - Adds a player to the Water Dragon Attack Blacklist.
+- wtd_blacklist_remove <player_name> - Removes a player from the Water Dragon Attack Blacklist.
+- wtd_blacklist_show - Shows all players currently in the Blacklist.
+- talk_wtd - Start a conversation with the nearest Water Dragon.
+- wtd_mount_settings - Opens the Water Dragon mount settings form.
+- autopilot - Toggles the Water Dragon’s autopilot mode when mounted.

 ## Installation
-Standard installation via Minetest Mod Menu, or just from ContentDB.
+Install via the Minetest Mod Menu, or download from ContentDB.

-## Usage
-After installing the mod, you will be able to encounter Water Dragons in their Nests.
-Interact with them to discover their unique abilities and obtain Draconic materials for crafting blocks and armor.

-More information you will find in the Book about Water Dragons - search inventory for it.
+More details can be found in the Book about Water Dragons — it's included in this mod, just search for it in your inventory.

 This mod is based on Draconis and Creatura and created by Scottii.

-## Release log
+# Release log

+### Release v 4.4.0
+- Fix bugs
+- Fix shoulder mount bug

 ### Release v 4.3.0
 - Fix bugs